arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 If you intend to do the hands on activity in this module, we have a bit of preparation for you to do now.
 Please log in to the clinical informatics fellows training lab at https://train-268.lab.arcus.chop.edu/ .
 You'll need to be on the CHOP network for this to work, and we strongly suggest using the Chrome browser.

-An Arcus Training Lab holds real, deidentified data for around 300k CHOP patients, taken from Epic's Clarity reporting database and reshaped into what we call the "Arcus Data Repository" schema.
+An Arcus training lab holds real, deidentified data for around 300k CHOP patients, taken from Epic's Clarity reporting database and reshaped into what we call the "Arcus Data Repository" schema.
 This is a bit different than the CDW and we'll go over some of the differences and why they exist in the "Arcus" module later on.

 The Arcus training lab has a number of tools you can use to work with the data contained in the lab.
 The mental model is a "clean room" -- all work takes place in the lab, and individual-level data cannot be taken out of the lab (as per the terms of use you all signed).
 When not in use, the Arcus lab shuts down to save money, so you'll probably need to click to "resume your lab".
 Go ahead and do that now!